Hiking and walkingDon‘t lose

 becomes home

-At high altitude, the Chamoissières and Chardonnet refuges , for example, are much more than mere stopping-off points: they are beacons in the mountains.
-After the effort, the warmth of a stove, the smell of a steaming soup, the low-voiced conversations between hikers from all over the world.
-It’s a suspended moment, out of time.
-Nights in a refuge in the Hautes-Alpes are one of those that mark a lifetime: a roof under the stars, waking up to glaciers pinked by dawn.
+At high altitudes, mountain huts like Chamoissières or Chardonnet, for example, are much more than just places to stop along the way: they are beacons in the mountains.
+After a strenuous hike, there’s the warmth of a stove, the aroma of steaming soup, and hushed conversations among hikers from all over the world.
+It’s a moment suspended in time, outside of time itself.
+Nights spent in mountain huts in the Hautes-Alpes are the kind that leave a lasting impression: a roof over your head beneath the stars, waking up to glaciers bathed in the rosy light of dawn.

 G. Isnard